 When levels of hypocretin are too low, the brain produces more of the protein, which, in turn, boosts the levels of inflammation in the body.
 Particularly, the white blood cells in bone marrow become inflamed, raising the risks that the individual will develop atherosclerosis.
 Continued increases in CSF1 levels cause inflammation to spread to the blood vessels, raising the risks of developing hypertension and cardiovascular disease.
 Conversely, getting enough quality sleep will help the brain maintain more optimum levels of hypocretin, which will keep CSF1 levels low.

-Poor sleep quality can also increase your risk for developing type 2 diabetes.
+Poor sleep quality can also increase your risk of developing type 2 diabetes.
 Research has found that sleep deprivation inhibits the body’s ability to produce sufficient levels of insulin, which is the hormone used to push sugar, or glucose, to your cells for consumption.
 If your body isn’t producing enough insulin, sugar remains in your blood.

 Compounding the problem is the overproduction of cortisol, a stress hormone.
 Your body produces more cortisol when you aren’t getting enough sleep.
 In addition to producing other physical stress-related symptoms, cortisol also lowers the effectiveness of insulin.
 As a result, the insulin your body produces will be too weak to push glucose to your cells.
 These factors can work together to cause a build-up of glucose in the blood supply, leading to a state that increases the risks for developing type 2 diabetes.